-The North Dales CMHT based in Matlock are looking for a Mental Health Nurse with post registration experience who has a desire to work within a community setting.
+Derby City CMHT (Team B) for Adults of Working Age, based on London Road in Derby are looking for two Registered Mental Health Nurses with post registration experience who have a desire to work within a community setting.

-We seek individuals who are warm, engaging and focussed on client satisfaction.
+We seek individuals who are warm, engaging and focussed on person centred care.

 You will be a good communicator, demonstrate respect and dignity.

 We focus on empowerment and recovery for the service user and their families.

 Risk assessment, formulation skills and care planning are essential.

 You must hold a Mental Health professional qualification, applied knowledge & training in strategies to support individuals to manage their difficulties.

 The post will entail working with people who are experiencing severe and enduring mental ill health and enabling them through their recovery journey.

 You will work with a caseload of service users and support the duty function within the team.